DN-debug/peux-os-sitebuild/src/pages/contributers.md

 *   FossTorrents -- My first partnership was with FossTorrent guys.
 They provided a free torrent hosting platform and refurbished the Peux Logo as a support to the project.
 *   Tyler'sTech -- A popular YouTuber in our "Linux Community".
 He reviewed the project and created an extraordinary audience for it.
 *   dangeruss26 -- An active Twister OS tester.
 Willingly participated in testing the Peux OS to make it much better.
 He tested it on different machines, which helped in identifying hardware issues.
 He'll be participating in a lot more upcoming tests.
-*   Anthony -- Still a school-kid and youngest among us ( probably, I didn't ask his age ) but the desire to contribute to FOSS is overwhelming.
+*   Anthony -- Still a school-kid and probably the youngest among us but the desire to contribute to FOSS is overwhelming.
 You'll most likely see the wallpapers contributed by him in the next release.

 This list will grow eventually as the number of contributors would rise.
 Even though there would be times when few may like Peux OS and few may not, but what's important is to keep it going.
 Remember it started as a hobby, and you guys just made it a partial-hobby of mine ( giving some credits to myself by being generous :P ).